Current Construction Status

 Ongoing Construction Activities

-Crews will continue work along the northern segments of the I-15 Southbound project – from 2700 S. to 7800 S. You can expect:
+Crews will continue work along the northern segments of the I-15 Southbound project – from 2700 S. to 7800 S. Please expect:

-While the new lane has been completed in this area, crews will continue work on other items along the southern segment of the I-15 Southbound project – from 9000 S. to 12300 S. You can expect:
+While the new lane has been completed south of 7800 South, crews will continue work on other items along the southern segment of the I-15 Southbound project, from 9000 South to 12300 South.
+Please expect:

 Please note that due to weather, Project conflicts, utility issues, or equipment/supply issues, schedules are subject to change.